amiv-eth/amivapi/amivapi/documentation/Cheatsheet.md

 Primarily, data is sent to the API in JSON format.
 This allows sending arrays and objects in fields without problems.

-Concretely, a request is send with the header `Content-Type: application/json` and a JSON string as body.
+Concretely, a request is sent with the header `Content-Type: application/json` and a JSON string as body.

 In most languages, sending JSON is very easy, e.g. in Javascript the [axios library](https://github.com/axios/axios) sends JSON by default and in python, the [requests package](http://docs.python-requests.org) can send dictionaries as JSON directly, too.
-Other languages have similar libraries available.
+Other languages may have similar libraries available.

 However, there is one caveat: With JSON, it is not possible to send files.
-For this reason, the API also accepts forms, in particular the multipart/form-data format, wich can be used for sending files.
+For this reason, the API also accepts forms, in particular the *multipart/form-data format*, wich can be used for sending files.

 ### multipart/form-data

 Using multipart/form-data, sending arrays and objects is also possible.
-When files are not required, sending JSON data might be preferrable, though, as it is a bit simpler.
+When files are not required, sending JSON data might be preferrable though, as it is a bit simpler.

 - **File** sending is implemented a bit differently by each library, so it's